FOOD&SPICES

 - linalool (5.7%), responsible for the scents of rosewood and coriander

 Korarima is less peppery than the related corn of paradise (Aframomum melegueta).
-The pungency comes from zingerone, [6]-paradol, [6]-gingerol and [8]-gingerol, all characteristic of the fruits of plants in the Aframomum genus and the ginger family in general.
+The pungency comes from zingerone, [6]-paradol, [6]-gingerol, and [8]-gingerol, all characteristic of the fruits of plants in the Aframomum genus and gingers in general.

 Usage

-Except in combination with other spices in spice mixtures such as berbere and mitmata, a mixture of bird's eye chili, korarima and cloves.
-Korarima is used in Ethiopia both fresh and dried in wots, in many sauces, such as chow, but also as a seasoning in (Ethiopian) coffee, tea and bread.Other uses include:
+Except in combination with other spices in spice mixtures such as berbere and mitmata, a mixture of bird's eye chili, coral and cloves.
+In Ethiopia, Korarima is used both fresh and dried in wots, in many sauces, such as chow, but also as a flavouring in (Ethiopian) coffee, tea and bread.Other applications include:

 - niter kibbeh (spiced butter),